zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ![Walkthrough of ZenML Data Control Plane (Dashboard available only on ZenML Cloud)](../../.gitbook/assets/dcp_walkthrough.gif)

-## Artifacts produced by ZenML pipelines
+## Managing artifacts produced by ZenML pipelines

 A majority of artifacts tracked by the ZenML framework will inevitably be produced by ZenML pipelines.
 It is quite common to want to be able to configure these artifacts as you develop your pipelines: